-A. Introduction
+B. Introduction

-The Minority Business Development Agency (MBDA), a bureau of the U.S. Department of Commerce, leads Federal Government efforts to promote the growth and global competiveness of America's growing MBE community.
+The Minority Business Development Agency (MBDA), a bureau of the U.S. Department of Commerce, leads Federal Government efforts to promote the growth and global competiveness of America's growing minority business enterprise (MBE) community.
 Through MBDA's services, MBEs are better equipped to create jobs, contribute to local economies, and sustain America's position as a world economic leader.
-Today, MBEs number more than 8 million and generate over \$1.4 trillion in revenues.
+Today, MBEs number more than 8 million and generate over \$1.4 trillion in gross receipts.
 Minority-owned firms are consistently cited by economists as an engine of employment growth and economic expansion in America.